The Ghanaian Experience: Ghanaian Culture and Ethics in Literature

 Experience Ghana, Africa, as you study abroad in the “Motherland,” exploring Ghana’s rich culture and its roots, including the transatlantic slave trade, and associated issues, impacts, and relevance to today’s world.
 Learn more about today’s vibrant Ghana, as well as some of the social issues she faces, by visiting a variety of cultural centers.

 Travel the emotional and chilling route of Africans destined for slavery from the River of the Last Bath, into the slave castles and dungeons, and through the “Door of No Return,” the final exit to the slave ships and the high seas.
 Finally, discover the residual effects of slavery, including its modern-day iterations, poverty, and environmental factors in both Ghana and the United States.

 This course will take you through each of these topics as you explore many of the sites where these events took and are taking place.
 During this program, participants will also complete community service in Columbia’s Sister City, Tema, with organizations such as the Tema Library.

 The application deadline for all study abroad programs is November 11, 2019.

 ENGL-207 “Ethics in Literature” (3 Credits)

-The tentative cost for the study abroad program is TBD.
+The cost for this study abroad program is $3,800.
 Please note that the program fee does not include the additional three academic credit course fee or one credit study abroad course fee.